 About

 The National Organization for Rare Disorders (NORD®) is proud to honor the achievements of our community.
-Now is your opportunity to nominate your rare disease hero, an individual or a group who is driving progress on behalf of the more than 30 million Americans living with rare disease.
+Each year, we recognize rare disease heroes —individuals or groups who are driving progress and making a difference on behalf of the more than 30 million Americans living with rare diseases.

 Rare Impact Awards® categories are as follows: